Higgs Decays at NLO in the SMEFT: Projected Sensitivities at Tera-Z

 For the channels $\hsm\rightarrow q\bar{q}$, it is well known that the choice of renormalization scheme for the quark masses $m_b$, $m_c$, and $m_s$ can make a significant numerical difference~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
 Therefore, while our results are mainly obtained in terms of OS SM parameters, we have considered also the $\overline{\mathrm{MS}}$ scheme for the light quark masses.
 The work in Ref.~\cite{Gauld:2016kuu} and subsequent papers have a quite in-depth discussion on the relation between the two schemes for $\hsm\rightarrow q\bar{q}$ in the SMEFT.
 Here we summarize the main results presented in those papers, and refer to the original publications for more details.

-In general, the relation between OS and $\overline{\mathrm{MS}}$ masses can be written as~\cite{Chetyrkin:2000yt,Herren:2017osy}
+In general, the relation between OS and $\overline{\mathrm{MS}}$ masses can be written as~\cite{Chetyrkin:2000yt,Herren:2017osy,Cullen:2020zof}

 where $m_q$ and $m_q(\mu)$ are the masses of a generic quark in the OS $\overline{\mathrm{MS}}$ and schemes, respectively.
-The function $\delta_q(\mu)$ in general depends on the $\overline{\mathrm{MS}}$ mass of the quark, although one can use the OS mass instead, as the difference is of higher order.
+The function $\delta_q(\mu)$ includes both NLO QCD and electroweak corrections in the SMEFT and in general depends on the $\overline{\mathrm{MS}}$ mass of the quark, although one can use the OS mass instead, as the difference is of higher order.
 To obtain the relation between the Higgs width calculated in the two schemes

 it is sufficient to replace the OS mass with its expression in terms of the $\overline{\mathrm{MS}}$ mass and then expand to linear order in $\delta_q(\mu)$.